weyh/py-discord-bot-f1/README.md

 [Bak Gergely János](https://github.com/weyh)

 ## Licensz
-This project is licensed under the Apache License 2.0 - see the [Apache License 2.0](LICENSE) file for details.
+This project is licensed under the MIT License - see the [MIT License](LICENSE) file for details.